Study Abroad Program Overview

 - European Economic Integration

-Course options and schedules for summer 2018 will be posted on the UAB program
+Course options, syllabi, and schedules for summer 2018 are posted on the UAB program

 You are required to take a full-time course of study while abroad (one course from each teaching period).
 10 quarter/6.7 semester UC units are required.

 All courses during the summer school are listed at 6 ECTS credits, equivalent to 5 quarter/3.3 semester UC units.
 Students must register in two courses, one in each teaching period.